Super-Protocol/docs/docs/developers/CLI_commands/offers/offers/update.md

 ## Example

-The following command updates an existing value offer (ID 39) using the information in the `updated-offer-39.json` in the SPCTL root directory:
+The following command updates an existing value offer with ID 39 using the information in the `updated-offer-39.json` in the SPCTL root directory:

 ```
 ./spctl offers update value 39 --path ./updated-offer-39.json